1jour1vin

 A must-have festive drink this time of year

 Considered a premium sparkling wineChampagne has often been associated with special occasions, particularly Christmas and New Year’s Eve.
-It must be said that its bubbles, flavor, and golden color make it a perfect fit for these celebrations.
-Enjoyed as an aperitif or with dessert, served chilled (between 8° and 12°, depending on the vintage), it is best served in flutes, as they preserve the effervescence better than champagne glasses.
+It must be said that its bubbles, taste, and golden color make it a perfect fit for these celebrations.
+Enjoyed as an aperitif or with dessert, served chilled (between 8° and 12°, depending on the cuvée), it is best served in flutes, as they preserve the effervescence better than champagne glasses.
 It pairs very well with fish and shellfish appetizers, foie gras, and gougères.
 On the other hand, it’s best to avoid very salty or spicy dishes.
 For dessert, it’s delicious with recipes featuring red berries, almonds, pears, apples, cookies, and Yule logs.
 It doesn’t pair perfectly with chocolate.
-And for very sweet desserts, a demi-sec will be a better choice.
+And for very sweet desserts, a semi-dry champagne is a better choice.

 A sparkling wine that has given rise to many myths and legends

-Over time, drinking champagne during the holidays has become a tradition, especially in France.
+Over time, drinking champagne during the holidays has become a tradition, particularly in France.
 If we are to believe the many legends surrounding its history, it seems that champagne acquired its festive and luxurious image during the era of the kings of France, when they were crowned in Reims.
-Indeed, in the city, during coronations, the local wine served was… champagne!
+In fact, during coronations in the city, the local wine served was… champagne!
 It wasn’t until the reign of Louis XV that this sparkling wine could be transported in bottles.
-Previously, transport in barrels was the only option.
+Before that, only transport in barrels was permitted.
 Similarly, despite the French Revolution, it retained its image as a festive drink of excellence.
 Today, it is one of France’s symbols abroad and is exported around the world.
 Its appeal remains as strong as ever, and it has been featured in numerous films, TV series, and books.
 Unconsciously, it therefore remains associated with joyful moments… and the holiday season!

 Loading...